 You're probably better off if the state takes it.
-The federal sentencing for child pornography cases — whether it be straight possession, distribution, production — whatever the case may be, is a very vicious sentencing scheme and a lot of times people are looking at multiple years in federal prison served at 85%.
+The federal sentencing for child pornography cases — whether it be straight possession, distribution, or production — whatever the case may be, is a very vicious sentencing scheme, and a lot of times, people are looking at multiple years in federal prison served at 85%.

 Type of Child Pornography Images and Prior Record

 So, the biggest factor is the amount of images.
-Of course, there's other factors that apply.
+Of course, other factors apply.
 What about the type of images?
-If it's a borderline case whether the feds or the state are going to take it, usually if the images are of small children or bestiality or other such videos, photographs, the feds may decide to take the case.
+If it's a borderline case whether the feds or the state are going to take it, usually if the images are of small children or bestiality or other such videos or photographs, the feds may decide to take the case.

 They're also going to look at the person's criminal record in deciding whether the federal government or the state government is going to take the case.
 There are other factors, potentially including cooperation.

 Sometimes somebody may want the federal government to take a case if they're going to cooperate with them and give them more information so they can arrest other people who are involved with child pornography because people who do that can get credit for that and significant time shaved off their federal sentence.

 So, your best bet is if law enforcement, the FBI, Homeland Security, the Sheriffs, or the police have come into your home, executed a search warrant, given you a copy of the search warrant, tried to take a statement from you and not arrested you, you should immediately get to an attorney.

 What I typically do is call up the agent and find out if there's a prosecutor assigned to the case, and then I'll be communicating with that person, obviously trying to keep you out of custody.